OwlSoul/Code-Examples/README.md

 ### 01. ConvLayer-CUDA
 This was a challenge in Taiwan's NCTU for Computer Architecture course.
 The task is to compute one layer of Convolutional Neural Network on GPU using CUDA technology.
+A lot of methods to get noticeable speedups were used, all of them are described in the repository README.

 **Link**: [ConvLayer-CUDA](https://github.com/OwlSoul/ConvLayer_CUDA)